Subdivision Platting in Fayetteville, NC

 Frequently Asked Questions

-A preliminary plat in Fayetteville is an initial, conceptual drawing that outlines the proposed layout of a subdivision, including general lot configurations, street patterns, and utility corridors.
-It's used for initial discussions with the planning department and for securing conditional approvals.
-A final plat, on the other hand, is the fully engineered and legally binding document that incorporates all conditions and requirements from the preliminary approval.
-It contains precise measurements, legal descriptions for each lot, detailed easement information, and all necessary certifications, and it is recorded with the Cumberland County Register of Deeds once approved by the city or county.
+A preliminary plat in Fayetteville is an initial conceptual drawing that outlines the proposed layout of a subdivision, including general lot sizes, street patterns, and open spaces.
+It's used for initial review and feedback from city planners and other agencies.
+A final plat, on the other hand, is a precise, legally binding document based on the approved preliminary plat, containing all exact dimensions, easements, and dedications, which is then recorded with Cumberland County to create the new legal lots.

 Ready to Talk About Your Project?